thegreenhouseio/react-webapp-seed/README.md

 section of _package.json_

 ### Development
-This will start up a Node (Express) server which watches for changes and "redeploys" as needed.
+This will start up a Node (Express) server which watches for changes and 'redeploys' as needed.

 **Note: This task exports** `NODE_ENV=development`